AlexWheeler/blog/_posts/2017-09-16-monorepos.markdown

 ## Enter Monorepo

  Flipper uses what's known as a monorepo - a single git repository to track multiple projects.
 This approach works really well in Flipper's case.
-Flipper has a core api that calls into [adapters](https://github.com/jnunemaker/flipper/blob/master/docs/Adapters.md) when it needs to interact with a datastore.
+Flipper has a core API that calls into [adapters](https://github.com/jnunemaker/flipper/blob/master/docs/Adapters.md) when it needs to interact with a datastore.
 Each adapter implements the same interface so they are completely interchangeable.